Optimal facility location: Egalitarian location: Minimizing the maximum distance

-In the case of the Euclidean metric for k = 1, it is known as the smallest enclosing sphere problem or 1-center problem.
-Its study traced at least to the year of 1860.

 NP hardness

-It has been proven that exact solution of k-center problem is NP hard.
+Exact solution of k-center problem is NP hard.

 Approximation to the problem was found to be also NP hard when the error is small.
 The error level in the approximation algorithm is measured as an approximation factor, which is defined as the ratio between the approximation and the optimum.
 It's proved that the k-center problem approximation is NP hard when approximation factor is less than 1.822 (dimension = 2) or 2 (dimension > 2).